slack-samples/deno-github-functions/README.md

 is hosted on Slack while the dev instance runs directly on your computer.
 This is an important distinction to keep in mind for two reasons:

-1. [Triggers][create-trigger], which execute application Workflows, are instance- specific.
+1. [Triggers][create-trigger], which execute application Workflows, are instance-specific.
 Each application instance needs its own set of triggers.
 2. Some `slack` CLI commands are instance-specific.
 For example, `slack deploy` deploys code for your _production_ instance to Slack hosting. `slack env` manages environment variables for your _production_ instance. `slack install`